What is Central Phuket?

-Central Phuket (Central Festival Phuket) is one of the 2 mega malls on the island (the other one being Jungceylon) and is a great stop for a rainy day.
-It had a bit of a slow start but soon gained such a huge success it opened a wing across the street.
-In 2018, Central will also open another new massive wing on the other side of the road where the famous Thai Naan Restaurant used to be.
+Central Phuket (Central Festival Phuket) is one of the few mega malls on the island (the other famous one being Jungceylon) and is a great stop for a rainy day.
+It had a bit of a slow start but soon gained a popularity.
+They soon opened another wing across the street, mostly hosting Home Works, Tops Supermaket and a lot of furniture.
+In 2018 Central opens a third immense wing where the once famous Thai Naan Restaurant used to be.
 Update in Floresta will be added after the opening.